 Marketers, can we be honest with each other for a second?
 On a scale of 1-10, how much do you really understand the world of paid advertising?

 This guide will help you grasp pay-per-click marketing in its entirety.
-To start, we’ll begin with some key definitions that you’ll need to know as you break into the world of paid advertising.
+To start, we’ll begin with the benefits of paid advertising and then get into some key definitions that you’ll need to know.

 What is PPC?